Tratamiento

 ¿QUÉ NECESITO SABER SOBRE EL SEGURO MÉDICO DE MI SER QUERIDO?

-• When possible, call the insurer to make sure planned medical services (such as surgery, procedures, or treatments) do not require prior authorization.
+• When possible, call the insurer to make sure planned medical services such as surgery, procedures or treatments do not require prior authorization.

 Cosas adicionales que debe saber sobre el seguro médico:

-View Health Insurance & HMO Overview
+View Health Insurance Overview

 In 2001, the state of Florida established a Medicaid eligibility determination process to enroll women with newly diagnosed breast or cervical cancer.
-Women may be eligible if they are:

 La elegibilidad para Medicaid de Florida finaliza cuando:

-• the course of treatment ends;
+• Course of treatment ends

-• the patient moves out of Florida.
+• Patient moves out of the state of Florida

-On average this program serves 800 women annually and receives nearly $20 million in care and treatment support.
+On average, this program serves 800 women annually and receives nearly $20 million in care and treatment support.